MRtrix3/mrtrix3/docs/installation/hpc_clusters_install.rst

 --------------------

-Most HPC clusters will run some flavour of GNU/Linux and hence a cluster administrator should be able to follow the steps outlined for a :ref:`linux_install`.
+Most HPC clusters will run some flavour of GNU/Linux and hence a cluster administrator should be able to follow the steps outlined to :ref:`build_from_source`.
-In particular, if your sysadmin is able to install the required dependencies (the preferred option), you should be able to subsequently :ref:`linux_build`.
+In particular, if your sysadmin is able to install the required dependencies (the preferred option), you should be able to subsequently :ref:`build_mrtrix3`.

 However, it is not uncommon for HPC systems to run stable, and hence relatively old distributions, with outdated dependencies.
 This is